learn-academy-2023-foxtrot/week-6-assessment-Varelazi/interview-questions.md

 Delete - Will delete a resource.

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 [Here is a resource](https://www.atlassian.com/agile/project-management/user-stories) to help you create your user stories.

+1. As a user, I want to be able to sign up for an account using my email and password, so I can have my own persononalized to-do list.
+2. As a registered user, I want to be able to log into my account secrely.
+3. As a user, I want to be able to create a new to-do list with a title and description.
+4. As a user, I want to be able to mark a to-do list as completed, so I can track my progress.
+5. As a user, I want to be able to set due dates for my to-do items, so I can prioritize and manage tasks.
+6. As a user, I want to be able to categorize my to-do items into different lists or projects, so I can stay organized.
+7. As a user, I want to be able to edit the details of a to-do list, such as its title, description, or due date.
+8. As a user, I want to be able to delete a to-do item when I no longer need to complete it.
+9. As a user, I want to recieve notifications or reminders for upcoming due dates to help me stay on top of my tasks.
+10. As a user, I want the ability to search and filter my to-do items based on various criteria, such as due dates, categories, or completion status.